Getting started

 To access the Core library, right-click a style name in the styles dropdown and select “Go to style definition.”

 Figma allows you to directly connect to the design system libraries so you will always have the latest updates.
-If you are working with an unstable pre-release version of the system or want to have more manual control of when design system updates are reflected in your project, you may want to work with local versions of the libraries.
+However, if you want to have greater control of when design system updates are reflected in your design project, or if you want to design and develop with a specific version of the system, you may want to work with local versions of the libraries.
+When libraries are published out, the semantic version number is added to the description so you can align your local library to a specific version and accurately communicate that to developers using the comparable coded version.

 To create local versions of the libraries:

-- Connect your projects to the libraries using the instructions found under the enabling the libraries section.
+5. Connect your projects to the libraries using the instructions found under the enabling the libraries section.
 Be sure you connect to your local versions instead of the shared versions.
+You may want to rename the local libraries to help distinguish them from managed versions.

 Styles